nus-cs2113-AY2122S1/ip/docs/README.md

 Expected outcome:

-The event open house is printed.
+The event open house is returned.

 ```
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++